 - A. Choose your own theme or use the fair's theme if one is selected.
-There is no required theme for all booths to follow. - Open only to organized youth clubs and/or groups, one booth B per club.
+There is no required theme for all booths to follow. - B. Open only to organized youth clubs and/or groups, one booth per club.
 Youth are expected to make and assemble the booth contents with supervision by adults. - C. All booths need to be uniform in size, 4 feet wide, 4 feet deep and the sides angle from 1 foot in the front to 3 feet in the back and self-supporting.
-It is expected that each club/chapter will have their own booth structure that would be self-supporting, sitting on a table (table provided at fair). - NOTE: Premium will be withheld if booth is not properly D. cleaned and trash carried outside of youth building.
-After exhibit is taken out, check with Fair Superintendent for checkout inspection. - E. All booths need to be set up by noon on Wednesday of the Fair week.
+It is expected that each club/chapter will have their own booth structure that would be self-supporting, sitting on a table (table provided at fair). - D. All booths need to be set up by noon on Wednesday of the Fair week.
+Booths should be disassembled by 7:00 pm on Sunday.
+All garbage should be placed outside of the youth building.
+NOTE: Premium will be withheld if booth is not properly cleaned and trash carried outside of youth building.

-Blue 1 6.00 Red .14.00 White1 2.00 Pink 10.00
+Blue 16.00 Red14.00 White 12.00 Pink10.00